samber/mo/README.md

 ### Result[T any]

 `Result` respresent a result of an action having one of the following output: success or failure.
 An instance of `Result` is an instance of either `Ok` or `Err`.
+It could be compared to `Either[error, T]`.

 Constructors: